 Module 2 Management of Natural Risk in Mountain Areas Lecturer Francesco Comiti, building K, office K203, email francesco.comiti@unibz.it, tel: 0471017126 Scientific sector of the AGR/08 lecturer Teaching language English Office hours Any time, upon prior arrangement by email Teaching assistant (if any) Michael Engel Office hours upon arrangement by email List of topics covered The course will cover the following topics: Basics of mountain geomorphology 2.
 Hillslope processes (snow avalanches, landslides) 3.
 Debris flows processes 4.
-Glacial and periglacial processes 5.
-Flood processes in mountain streams 6.
-Definition of hazard, vulnerability and risk 7.
+Glacial and periglacial processes Flood processes in mountain streams Definition of hazard, vulnerability and risk 7.
 Modelling tools for natural hazards prediction 8.
-Structural and non-structural mitigation measures Teaching format Theoretical concepts are presented in the class by the Professor and field excursions are led by the Professor criteria for awarding marks with the teaching assistant.
+Structural and non-structural mitigation measures Teaching format Theoretical concepts are presented in the class by the Professor and field excursions are led by the Professor with the teaching assistant.
 Power Point presentations of the lectures will be made available on the Moodle website.
 Additional material will be provided on selected topics.

 Learning outcomes Knowledge and understanding of i) basic aspects of natural hazards and related risks; ii) main geomorphological processes typical of mountain areas and of their possible management strategies (iii) economic framework underlying environmental policy making; (iv) selection criteria for the evaluation of environmental policy instruments; (v) background and methods of environmental valuation techniques Applying knowledge and understanding to i) geomorphological analysis of mountain landscapes and in the proposal of the most suitable mitigation measures against hazard; (ii) select environmental policy options suited to an environmental management problem (iii) model international environmental problems using tools of game theory.
 Making judgements on (i) natural hazards types and management options through the personal interpretation of the study areas visited during the field trips (ii) selection and design of environmental policy instruments; (iii) institutional solutions to specific international environmental problems; (iv) use and choice of appropriate environmental valuation techniques.
-Communication skills (i) to present basic and applied aspects of geomorphological processes in mountain areas and of management strategies to stakeholders, scientists, and the public clearly and unambiguously with pertinent and adequate technical terminology; (ii) to present an economic analysis of specific environmental issues and an assessment of potential policy options Learning skills to autonomously deepen and update the knowledge acquired during the course seeking relevant information on scientific and technical literature, for their future professional and/or academic studies Assessment The assessment of students' outcomes will be carried out through i) written exam; ii) oral exam; iii) individual written reports and presentations Assessment language English Evaluation criteria and The final grade for the entire course will be calculated as oritorio for ouverding morks the average of the final grades obtained in the two modules.
+Communication skills (i) to present basic and applied aspects of geomorphological processes in mountain areas and of management strategies to stakeholders, scientists, and the public clearly and unambiguously with pertinent and adequate technical terminology; (ii) to present an economic analysis of specific environmental issues and an assessment of potential policy options Learning skills to autonomously deepen and update the knowledge acquired during the course seeking relevant information on scientific and technical literature, for their future professional and/or academic studies Acceptant

+Assessment The assessment of students' outcomes will be carried out through i) written exam; ii) oral exam; iii) individual written reports and presentations Assessment language English Evaluation criteria and criteria for awarding marks The final grade for the entire course will be calculated as the average of the final grades obtained in the two modules.
+The mark for Module 1 will be assigned based on the final written exam (60%), home assignments and participation in exercises (20%), and a group case study presentation (20%).